 Policy for Special Educational Needs and Inclusion

 It is the policy of Townley School actively to encourage the involvement of staff, pupils and parents in the education of children with Special Educational Needs (SEN).
 The learning difficulties that these children may have are assessed and provided for in a variety of ways.
-The children have the opportunity to develop to their full potential with the guidance and support of their class teacher, the SEN Coordinator, TA’s, Special Needs Support and other relevant specialist agencies.
+The children have the opportunity to develop to their full potential with the guidance and support of their class teacher, the SEN Coordinator(SENCO), TA’s, Special Needs Support and other relevant specialist agencies.
 The school aims to provide for all the needs of the child whilst encouraging integration in class and school activities.
-This policy describes in detail the procedures and systems which have been established for meeting the objectives of providing an integrated education for all children with special educational needs, whilst aiming to provide the entitlement of access to a full and balanced curriculum, including the National Curriculum and the Foundation Stage.
+This policy describes in detail the procedures and systems which have been established for meeting the objectives of providing an integrated education for all children with special educational needs, whilst aiming to provide the entitlement of access to a full and balanced curriculum, including the National Curriculum and the Early Years Foundation Stage.

 We follow the fundamental principles of the SEN Code of Practice, which are:

 - A child with SEN should have their needs met

 - The SEN of children will normally be met in mainstream schools or early education setting

 - The views of the child should be sought and taken into account

 - Parents have a vital role to play in supporting their child’s education